-questions technical about correctly.
+technical questions about correctly.

 Sufficient job knowledge to perform Expertise in technical job information work correctly independently.
-Answers sufficient to serve as a resource to others. work May develop training manuals/ programs give internal and/or external and/or presentations related to work.
+Answers sufficient to serve as a resource to others. work May develop training manuals/ programs and/or aive internal and/or external presentations related to work.

-Job Knowledge Areas
+Senior Detention Officer (3209) Job Knowledge Areas